build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ---
 title: "Using Flux to Implement GitOps on AWS"
-description: GitOps is an effective way to achieve continuous deployment based on Kuberentes clusters while meeting enterprise-level requirements such as security,separation of privileges, auditability, and agility.
-We would like to use demo videos to share the best practices for GitOps based on AWS EKS.
-It includes :1/how to deploy Flux CD in AWS EKS, 2/how to use Flux CD to build a GitOps workflow, ,3/how to use Flux realize Multi-tenant management, and 4/how to automate deployment based image update. - DevOps - GitOps - FluxCD.
+description: "GitOps is an effective way to achieve continuous deployment based on Kuberentes clusters while meeting enterprise-level requirements such as security, separation of privileges, auditability, and agility.
+These are the best practices for GitOps based on AWS EKS."
 tags:
-  DevOps
-  GitOps
-  FluxCD
-  AWS EKS
+  - devops
+  - gitops
+  - fluxcd
+  - aws-eks
 authorGithubAlias: betty714, tyyzqmf
 authorName: Betty Zheng, Mingfei Que
 date: 2023-03-23
 ---

-# Using Flux to Implement GitOps on AWS

-A large number of enterprise have adopted Kubernetes in their production, they confused about how to achieve continuous deployment, high security, permission separation, and auditing while ensuring business agility with multiple Kubernetes clusters running at different stages simultaneously.
-We believe that GitOps is the well method approach to continuous deployment based on Kubernetes clusters, while meeting enterprise-level requirements such as security and permission separation.
+While many enterprise companies have adopted Kubernetes in their production, they are often confused about how to achieve continuous deployment, high security, permission separation, and auditing - all while ensuring business agility with multiple Kubernetes clusters running at different stages simultaneously.
+Using GitOps can enable such continuous deployment based on Kubernetes clusters, while meeting enterprise-level requirements such as security and permission separation.

-In this blog, we will use a case to practice how to implement GitOps in Amazon EKS environment.
-We will use AWS CodeCommit for the code repository in the CI/CD pipeline, we will use AWS CodePipeline for the CI part.
-And Flux, the pioneer of GitOps philosophy from WeaveWorks, is used for the CD engine.
-We will demonstrate in detail how to set up a GitOps workflow that meets production requirements in the Amazon EKS environment, and will show how will microservice applications continuous integration and continuous delivery on the GitOps-style CI/CD pipeline.
+In this blog, we will implement GitOps in an Amazon EKS environment using AWS CodeCommit, AWS CodePipeline, and Flux.
+We will demonstrate in detail how to set up a GitOps workflow that meets production requirements in this Amazon EKS environment, and we'll show how microservice applications acheive continuous integration and continuous delivery on the GitOps-style CI/CD pipeline.

-Before we get into best practices, let's synchronize what GitOps is and why we're talking about GitOps best practices at AWS
+But before we get into the best practices and the tutorial itself, let's synchronize on what GitOps is and why GitOps best practices matter in the first place.

-## What is GitOps
+## What is GitOps?

 GitOps is a way of implementing Continuous Deployment for cloud native applications.
-It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.
+It focuses on a developer-centric experience when operating infrastructure by using tools with which developers are already familiar - including Git and Continuous Deployment tools.

-The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
-If you want to deploy a new application or update an existing one, you only need to update the repository - the automated process handles everything else.
+The core idea of GitOps is to have a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment match the described state in the repository.
+If you want to deploy a new application or update an existing one, you only need to update the repository.
+The automated process handles everything else.
 It’s like having cruise control for managing your applications in production.

 GitOps has the following features compared to traditional continuous deployment.